patrick-5546/ubc-course-explorer/README.md

 # UBC Course Planner
 Simple web application built with Django.
 The application aims to provide an one-stop interface for UBC students to find course information, including professor ratings, grade distribution, and nested prerequisite courses, in hopes of helping them better plan out their study path throughout university.
 The data was collected from [UBCGrades](https://ubcgrades.com/), [UBC Course Explorer](https://ubcexplorer.io/), and [Rate My Professors](https://www.ratemyprofessors.com/campusRatings.jsp?sid=1413).

-See the [Wiki](https://github.com/patrick-5546/ubc-course-explorer/wiki) for an explanation of the information provided, as well as useful information for developers who want to build on this application.
+See the [Wiki](https://github.com/patrick-5546/ubc-course-explorer/wiki) for screenshots of the website, as well as useful information for developers who want to build on this application.

 UBC Course Planner is the result of revising and completing the [Oakhacks 2020 first place project](https://github.com/ad2969/university-path-explorer).